GadaaLabs

 └── README.md

-pyproject.toml — The Modern Standard
+pyproject.toml — The Single Source of Truth

-pyproject.toml replaces setup.py, setup.cfg, requirements.txt, and MANIFEST.in:
+pyproject.toml replaced setup.py, setup.cfg, requirements.txt, and MANIFEST.in.
+It is the PEP 517/518/621 standard:

 toml